Skip to main content Skip to footer

 • Deliver a stronger exclusions framework which takes tougher action on under-performing suppliers

 This is a pivotal time for anyone involved in public sector procurement.
-Understanding the changes can position you to take full advantage of the new processes which apply to new procurement opportunities published on or after 24 February 2025.
+Understanding the changes can position you to take full advantage of the new processes which will apply to new procurement opportunities published on or after 24 February 2025.

 This date was extended from the originally published date of 28 October 2024 for the Government to review the associated National Procurement Policy Statement (NPPS) prepared by the previous Government.